DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section7_Route53/notes.md

 #### Hands on
 - New address entry, routing policy > Multivalue answer, associate it with a healthcheck
 - Create a bunch of records with the same name and multivalue routing policy!
+- In the end you have a bunch of A entries associated with their respective health checks
+    - When a client does a DNS query, route53 returns only addresses for record entries that are healthy.
+Neat.

-### 195. 3rd party domains & Route 53
+### 87. 3rd party domains & Route 53
-- Route 63 is also a registrar!
+- Route53 is also a registrar!
+- Other famous registrars: GoDaddy and Google Domains
 - A domain name registrar as an organization that manages the reservation of internet domain names
 - Remember: Domain Registrar != DNS

+#### 3rd Party Registrar with AWS Route53
 - If you buy your domain on a 3rd party website, you can still use Route 53!
     - Create a hosted zone in route 53
     - Update NS records on the 3rd party website to use route 53 name servers